David Threadgill, PhD

-David Threadgill, PhD, is a university distinguished professor in the Department of Veterinary Pathobiology at the Texas A&M School of Veterinary Medicine & Biomedical Sciences and the Department of Cell Biology and Genetics at the Texas A&M School of Medicine.
-He holds the Tom and Jean McMullin Chair of Genetics and is also the director of the Texas A&M Institute for Genome Sciences and Society.
+David Threadgill, PhD, is a University Distinguished Professor in the Department of Cell Biology and Genetics at the Texas A&M University Naresh K. Vashisht College of Medicine.
+He is head of the Department of Nutrition in the College of Agriculture and Life Sciences, holds the Tom and Jean McMullin Chair of Genetics and is the director of the Texas A&M Institute for Genome Sciences and Society.

 His research interests focus on cancer genetics, epidermal growth factor receptor, genetics to environmental response including environmental contaminants and diet, and systems genetics resources.